-APA: an authorised publication arrangement, which is a person authorised under Applicable Law to provide the service of publishing trade reports.
+APA: means an approved authorised publication arrangement, which is a person authorised under Applicable Law to provide the service of publishing trade reports.

-Applicable Data Protection Laws: means any relevant legislation in force from time to time protecting the fundamental rights and freedoms of individuals and, in particular, their right to privacy with respect to the processing of personal data applicable to a data controller in the country or territory in which the data controller and/or data processor is established, including such laws as the Data Protection Act 2018, the Data Protection (Bailiwick of Guernsey) Law 2017, EU Directive 95/46/EC and EU Regulation (EU) 2016/679 (GDPR).
+Applicable Data Protection Laws: means any relevant legislation in force from time to time protecting the fundamental rights and freedoms of individuals and, in particular, their right to privacy with respect to the processing of personal data applicable to a data controller in the country or territory in which the data controller and/or data processor is established, including such laws as the Data Protection Act 2018, EU Directive 95/46/EC, EU Regulation (EU) 2016/679 (GDPR) and United States Regulation S-P as amended, updated or succeeded from time to time.

-Applicable Law: all applicable laws and regulations including but not limited to the rules, regulations, requirements, determinations, practices and guidelines of any governmental or self-regulating organisation of which Rothschild & Co or (if appropriate) an Associate of Rothschild & Co is a member or is subject, including those of any relevant revenue authority, the FCA, the UK City Code on Takeovers and Mergers and any rules governing substantial acquisitions of shares, the U.S. Securities & Exchange Commission (the "SEC") and also rules and customs of the exchange or market and/or any clearing house through which transactions are executed or settled in each case, for the time being in force.
+Applicable Law: all applicable laws and regulations including but not limited to the laws, rules, regulations, requirements, determinations, practices and guidelines of any governmental or self-regulating organisation of which Rothschild & Co or (if appropriate) an Associate of Rothschild & Co is a member or is subject, including those of any relevant revenue authority, the FCA, the SEC, the UK City Code on Takeovers and Mergers and any rules governing substantial acquisitions of shares US federal securities laws, relevant US state securities laws, if any, and also rules and customs of the exchange or market and/or any clearing house through which transactions are executed or settled in each case, for the time being in force.

-the Assets: investments either held by the Client directly or acquired for the Client and held by a Custodian.
+the Assets: any Monies or Securities deposited by the Client or acquired for the Client by Rothschild & Co and held always by the Custodian.
 For the avoidance of doubt, nothing in these Terms and Conditions implies that the Client has, in any way, either a banking or a custody account with Rothschild & Co.
+In no event will Rothschild & Co have custody of any Assets in the Account.